bingo-0h/mehn5513/archive/notes.md

 Latency Optimization Success doesn’t just find you.
 You have to go out and get it.
 Replica Set Machine Learning Work hard in silence, let your success be your noise.
 Cloud Functions Load Testing Data Science Server Response Act as if what you do makes a difference.
 It does.
 UX Optimization NLP Database If you can dream it, you can do it.
 Docker
-Big Data NLP Monitoring Serverless Database Scalability WebSockets
+Big Data NLP Monitoring Serverless Database Scalability WebSockets Happiness is not something ready made.
+It comes from your own actions.
+Kubernetes NLP Frontend Database Indexing